emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Z is the keystream
 * ct is the ciphertext
 * tag is the authentication tag
-* tag_length is the authentication tag length, in bits
+* t is the authentication tag length, in bits
 * = is the assignment operator
 * ≠ is the inequality operator
 * x \|\| y is concatenation of the byte strings x and y